co-demos/OCF_datasets/README.md

 This is a repo where we could gather scripts and copies of OCF datasets

-The Python notebooks scripts in the repo aim to request the API platform instance put in place by Leonard, get the JSON and save them into .json files, so it is possible to rebuild the datasets and reuse them for other purposes...
+The Python / Jupyter notebooks scripts in the repo aim to request the API platform instance put in place by Leonard, get the JSON and save them into .json files, so it is possible to rebuild the datasets and reuse them for other purposes...

-The scripts are storing the json files (and csv files soon ?) to the corresponding folders in `/datasets` The datasets are split into chunks corresponding to a quantity of n pages scraped :
+The scripts are storing the json files (and csv files soon ?) to the corresponding folders in `/datasets`

+The datasets are split into chunks corresponding to a quantity of n pages scraped :

-- the corporation data in `./datasets/corporations/`
+- the "corporations" data in `./datasets/corporations/`
-- the account results in `./datasets/account_results/`
+- the "account results" data in `./datasets/account_results/`

 ----------
-#### notebooks
+#### install jupyter notebooks

 You can install all the notebooks dependencies following those steps :